BCLab-UNM/SwarmBaseCode-ROS/README.md

 Note: if you accidentally ran ```sudo rosdep update``` you can repair the permissions ```sudo rosdep fix-permissions```.

+You may request the installation of addition packages on the competition rovers.
+To do so create a pull request modifying the [preinstalled packages list](https://github.com/BCLab-UNM/Swarmathon-Docs/blob/master/PreinstalledCompetitionPackages.md) document.

 ##### 2. Install additional ROS packages

 We use the [catkin_tools](https://catkin-tools.readthedocs.io/) package to build the Swarmathon-ROS code base: